microsoft/beachball/docs/cli/check.md

 See the [change files page](../concepts/change-files#validating-change-files) for how to set this up.

-#### As git hook (optional)
+#### Not recommended: as a git hook

-For a reference about git hooks, take a look at [this documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
-This hook would typically be run pre-push.
+While running `beachball check` as a pre-push hook may seem appealing, it has some downsides: it will substantially slow down running `git push` and could be annoying when pushing work-in-progress changes to remote branches.
+Our experience with repos enabling this hook is that it will quickly be removed due to developer feedback.

-While running `beachball check` before push may seem appealing, it has some downsides: it will substantially slow down running `git push` and could be annoying when pushing work-in-progress changes to remote branches.
-Our experience with repos enabling this hook is that it's often quickly removed due to developer feedback.
+If you want to try this, take a look at [this documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) about git hooks.